-There are many different waste managementoptions for litter including land application of litter as an organic fertiliser.
-Overseas broiler industries have had restrictions placed upon them regarding this practice due to over application of litter leading to pollution.
+There are many different waste management options for litter including land application of litter as an organic fertiliser.
+Overseas broiler industries have had restrictions placed upon them regarding this practice due to over application of litter which led to pollution.
 Fortunately in Australia there are greater agricultural lands that can responsibly utilise litter and growers are generally less concentrated compared to overseas.
 Therefore, poultry waste managers can rely on land application of litter as a sustainable disposal method for the foreseeable future.
 That being said, the industry considers all other waste management options and their ability to value add to the litter resource.

-It is also likely that poultry litter could be suitable for lignocelluosic alcohol production.
+It is also likely that poultry litter could be suitable for lignocellulosic alcohol production.
 If this technology is viable, this waste could supply biofuels to Australia and potentially reduce the demand for grain destined for ethanol production.

 The use of specially selected earthworm species to degrade waste is known as vermiculture.
 This technique has been widely adopted by home gardeners to utilize green wastes and vegetable scraps.
 Vermiculture has the potential to produce both humic rich vermi-compost (vermicast) and meat meal (vermimeal) from litter.
 Traditionally, the vermiculture process has primarily been adopted to produce vermicast, a recognised valuable organic fertiliser.